8ventures/hash-graph/README.md

 - [Technologies](https://chat.openai.com/?model=gpt-4#technologies)
 - [Setup](https://chat.openai.com/?model=gpt-4#setup)

+## Project Background

+This application was built as a beginner solo project in the span of just one week during the Codeworks Software Engineering Bootcamp.
+Despite being a beginner-level project, HashGraph successfully encapsulates complex functionalities with real-time data processing, robust backend infrastructure, and a responsive frontend.
+It is a testament to the learnings and skills acquired in the bootcamp and the passion for software development.

 ## Introduction

 HashGraph is a robust web application that provides real-time cryptocurrency market data visualization.
 It aims to connect users with different markets and deliver crucial information about various cryptocurrencies.
 The application has been designed to offer a user-friendly interface that aids both novices and professionals in navigating the complex world of cryptocurrencies.